-The Fall Institute is a hybrid course with two main components:
+The facilitated Learning Communities is a hybrid course with two main components:

-Live Virtual Learning Community meetings to review content and discuss implementation (5 meetings)
+- Live virtual meetings to review content and discuss implementation (5 meetings)

 Participants who complete the course will receive a certificate for their participation.